 What is a Round Cut Diamond?

 One of the most popular diamond cuts today that accounts for roughly 60% of all diamond jewelry sales, is the round cut diamond.
-People love how much they sparkle.
+People love how much round engagement rings sparkle.
 The round cut diamond first made its appearance way back in the 17th century, with only 17 facets found on the top half of the gemstone.
 Later, in 1919, round cut diamonds became world-renowned for their scintillation and fire.

 Today, round brilliant cuts have 58 facets to catch and refract light, and are extremely versatile.
 They pair well with several different ring designs and styles, especially designs like solitaires, halo arrangements and rings that feature two or three stones.